octopize/avatar-python/doc/source/user_guide.rst

    # Verify that we can connect to the API server
    client.health.get_health()

-You can also check if your current version of your client is compatible with the server you are running, and see if it is up-to-date.
+You can also check if the version of your client is compatible with the server you are running, and see if it is up-to-date.
 We frequently release new versions of the server and client that provide bugfixes and feature improvements, so be on the look out for these updates.

 .. code:: python